after-the-sunrise/thadoop/README.md

 ## Implementation

 ### Writable
 This is the very base of all the other integrations.
 You will need to prepare your own thrift beforehand.
-Once you have generated your thrift implementation, create a subclass of `AbstractTWritable.java` similar to the sample below.
+Once you have generated your thrift implementation, create a subclass of `TWritable.java` similar to the sample below.
 (Swap 'ThadoopSample' with your thrift class)

 [SampleWritable.java]

-	public class SampleWritable extends AbstractTWritable<ThadoopSample> {
+	public class SampleWritable extends TWritable<ThadoopSample> {

 		private final ThadoopSample base = new ThadoopSample();